 Richard Gehr has been writing about music, books, film, television and other aspects of popular culture for more than two decades.
 He edited artists such as David Lynch and Gary Panter at the Los Angeles Reader in the ‘80s, and has published scores of articles about comics for Artforum, Metropolis, and The Village Voice.
 He also has written for Rolling Stone, Blender, Vibe, O, The New York Times Book Review and Spin, and has contributed to several books.
 He is based in New York City.

 Nelson George is an award-winning author, filmmaker, television producer and critic with a long career in analyzing and presenting diverse elements of African-American culture.
-He has been a columnist for The Village Voice and Billboard and has written for a range of magazines such as Rolling Stone, The New York Times, Playboy, Esquire and Essence.
-He has received two ASCAP-Deems Taylor Awards for his magazine writing and his books have been nominated for the National Book Critics Circle Award and the Before Columbus Foundation.
-As a filmmaker George has co-written the screenplays to Strictly Business and CB4, and directed Queen Latifah to a Golden Globe in the HBO film Life Support, which he also co-wrote.
-He has directed a number of documentaries including Finding the Funk (VH1), The Announcement (ESPN), and Brooklyn Boheme (Showtime).
-His theatrical documentary on ballerina Misty Copeland is called A Ballerina’s Tale.
-He is a writer/producer on The Get Down (Netflix), and directed The Real MVP movie (Lifetime).
-Nelson does most of his work through his production company, Urban Romances.
-He is based in Fort Greene, Brooklyn.
+His books have been nominated for the National Book Critics Circle Award and the Before Columbus Foundation.
+As a filmmaker, George was a producer on the Emmy Award winning The Chris Rock Show (HBO) and executive producer of the highly rated American Gangster crime series (BET).
+He directed Queen Latifah to a Golden Globe in the HBO film Life Support, which he also co-wrote, and was a writer/producer on The Get Down (Netflix); he does most of his work through his production company, Urban Romances.

 Da Capo Best Music Writing 2008: The Year’s Finest Writing on Rock, Hip Hop, Jazz, Pop, Country & More